CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Additional features.
 Many ovulation kits offer additional features.
 Things such as tracking apps, fertility monitors or multiple testing sticks can be really helpful additions during your pregnancy journey.
 You may want to consider some of these options to assist with your overall fertility tracking goals.

-While ovulation tests are a helpful tool, Turocy stresses that they’re not foolproof and other factors such as overall health, lifestyle and the male partner’s fertility should be taken into account.
+While ovulation tests are a helpful tool, Turocy stresses that they’re not foolproof, and other factors such as overall health, lifestyle and a male partner’s fertility should be taken into account.
 “If a couple is unable to conceive after a year of regular, unprotected intercourse, I recommend reaching out to a fertility specialist.
-A fertility specialist can conduct a thorough evaluation, offer personalized advice, and recommend appropriate interventions to enhance the chances of conception,” explains Turocy.
+A fertility specialist can conduct a thorough evaluation, offer personalized advice and recommend appropriate interventions to enhance the chances of conception,” explains Turocy.

 When to Take an Ovulation Test

 Figuring out when to take an ovulation test can be tricky—mostly because not all women ovulate on a predictable 28-day calendar.
 To that end, having a basic idea of your cycle can help narrow it down.
-Tracking your menstrual cycle (check out our ovulation calendar!) can give you a leg up, as can monitoring for changes in cervical mucus, taking your basal temperature and looking for other subtle symptoms of ovulation.
+Tracking your menstrual cycle can give you a leg up, as can monitoring for changes in cervical mucus or taking your basal temperature.

 “Ovulation tests are usually performed daily, within four to five days of ovulation.
 For women with a 28-day cycle, starting to test on day 10 of the cycle can predict ovulation over the next five to six days.
 For women with more variable cycle lengths, beginning ovulation testing on day eight of the menstrual cycle might be helpful,” says Williams.
 He acknowledges that if a woman’s cycle length is very long (35+ days), it becomes increasingly challenging to understand when ovulation is occurring and determine the best day to begin testing.